dancoutto/Sistema-Alojamento/README.md

 Caso não funcione, baixe o NetBeans 8.0.2 e execute lá dentro.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------

-Aware of a problem that affected our reality when we were studying at the Federal University of Viçosa, @Aline Santos, Cecilia and I combined business with pleasure in our final project for a technical course in Computer Science.
-Dec, 2022.

 To run the system, simply download the files.

 Instructions for execution: